 By purposefully choosing to live in the present moment, mindfulness can bring a greater sense of clarity, consciousness and happiness to our daily lives.

-1 // When you wake up, be on your own and for two minutes
+When you wake up, be on your own and for two minutes.

 Lie or sit down and close your eyes and focus on breathing slowly in and out and from the bottom of your belly.

-And then close your eyes and imagine each one and why you are grateful for it.
+Each day, write a list of 5 things that you are grateful for and then close your eyes and imagine each one and why you are grateful for it.